yeshua453/website/docs/controls/barchart.md

 ### `border_side`

 Border to draw around rod.
-The value is the instance of `ft.BorderSide` class.
+The value is the instance of `BorderSide` class.

 ### `bg_from_y`